cspotcode/cloudformation-declarations/README.md

 TypeScript declarations for writing CloudFormation stack templates, automatically generated from Amazon's specification files.

+*Subject to change while I tweak things and figure out a workflow that I like; still a work-in-progress.*

 Write your CloudFormation stack template in JavaScript or TypeScript with full IntelliSense from these declarations.
 Then `JSON.stringify()` the result to a `.json` file.